chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/video_script_5min.md

 What if you could predict audience demand for a ballet performance before you even book the theater?

-The Alberta Ballet Title Scoring App is an AI-powered decision support system that helps artistic directors, programmers, and marketing teams make evidence-based choices about which ballets to stage, when to schedule them, and where audiences are most likely to respond.
+The Alberta Ballet Title Scoring App is a machine-learning-powered decision support system that helps artistic directors, programmers, and marketing teams make evidence-based choices about which ballets to stage, when to schedule them, and where audiences are most likely to respond.

 Let's explore how this system transforms uncertainty into actionable insights.